 Bruges is lovely year-round, but each season has its charms.

 Summer (June to August): It’s peak tourist season, so expect crowds.
-But the weather is great for outdoor activities, and there are lots of festivals, including the Bruges Triennial of Contemporary Art.
+The weather is great for outdoor activities and wandering Bruges’ lanes, and there are lots of festivals.
+Prices are a lot higher, so book early.

 Autumn (September to November): Another great time to visit.
 The crowds thin out, and the autumn colours in the parks are stunning.
-Don’t miss the Kookeet food festival in September.
+Bruges Beer Festival (Brugs Bierfestival) and the Kookeet food festival normally take place in September too.

 Winter (December to February): It can be chilly, but Bruges transforms into a winter wonderland.
-The Christmas markets are magical, and you might even see the canals freeze over.
+There’s Christmas markets, and you might even see the canals freeze over.
 Just pack warm clothes!

 Bruges is packed with things to do, but here are some must-dos: